AWolf81/mongoose-crypt/README.md

 # Installation for development & building
 Clone the repo then `yarn install` to install dependencies.

-Use `yarn compile` to build the plugin.
+Use `yarn build` to build the plugin.

 Use `yarn test` to run the tests.